Delta Community Credit Union

-Delta Community Credit Union is a credit union headquartered in Georgia, a state in the United States.
-Delta Community Credit Union has $8.5B in assets and more than 430,000 members.
-USA Credit Unions has ranked Delta Community as among the top 25 largest credit unions in the U.S. Members include residents in 16 Atlanta metro area counties.
+Delta Community Credit Union is an American credit union headquartered in Atlanta, Georgia, United States.
+Delta Community Credit Union has over $8.9B in assets and more than 522,000 members.
+Delta Community has been ranked among the top 40 largest credit unions in the U.S. Members include residents in 16 Atlanta metro area counties.
 The credit union serves the following companies: Delta Air Lines, Chick-fil-A, RaceTrac and UPS.
 As a not-for-profit credit union, their earnings must be returned to their members.
 According to Credit Unions Online, "the largest credit union in Georgia is Delta Community Credit Union...".

 Delta Community is a state-chartered credit union organized under the Georgia Department of Banking and Finance and federally insured by the National Credit Union Share Insurance Fund.
-There are 30 branch offices.
-It is a member of CO-OP, formerly known as CU Service Centers, a nationwide cooperative that has 3,500 member credit unions with +5,000 branches.
+It has 34 branch offices in four states--31 in metro Atlanta and one each in Cincinnati/Northern Kentucky, Dallas and Salt Lake City, plus its members have access to more than 5,000 shared branch locations nationwide.
+There are 70 Delta Community-owned ATMs, including 37 with an interactive teller feature, and it is a member of CO-OP, a nationwide cooperative that offers access to 33,000 surcharge-free ATMs in the United States and 10 other countries, including more than 8,000 deposit-taking locations.